developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/about/index.md

 #### EMDK for Android 7.5

-**Support for MX 10.2** adds the following major features and enhancements:
+**Now supports MX 10.2,** adding the following major features and enhancements:
 * **New [Access Manager](../../mx/accessmgr) features**:
  * Enter the Token received from a caller
 * **New [Beacon Manager](../../mx/beaconmgr) CSP**: